 How much does door repair usually cost?

-It depends on what's wrong.
-A weatherstripping replacement or strike plate adjustment might run $150 to $250.
-A pivot door service or frame realignment might be $300 to $500.
-A custom door repair could be more.
-The only way to know is a real diagnosis.
-We're happy to come out and assess it.
+It depends on what's broken.
+Weatherstripping or strike plate work runs $150 to $250.
+Pivot service or frame realignment might be $300 to $500.
+Custom door work could be higher.
+The key is getting a real diagnosis first.
+We'll come out and look at it.

 How long does a typical door repair take?

 Most jobs take 1 to 3 hours.
-Simple adjustments take less.
+Simple adjustments are faster.
 Frame issues or hardware replacement take longer.
-We'll give you a time estimate before we start.
+We'll estimate the time before we start.

 Will I need to replace my door?

 Usually not.
-Doors are designed to be repaired, not replaced.
-We replace hardware, refit frames, adjust hinges, and seal gaps regularly.
-Full replacement only makes sense if the door slab is split, water-damaged, or your aesthetic needs have changed.
+Doors are built to be repaired.
+We replace hardware, refit frames, adjust hinges, and seal gaps all the time.
+Full replacement only makes sense if the door slab is split, water-damaged, or you want a new look.

 Get Your Door Fixed Right

-If your door in Paradise Valley isn't working the way it should, don't wait for it to get worse.
-Book Online with The Toolbox Pro or contact us to describe what's happening.
-We'll get it diagnosed and fixed without the sales pitch or the upsell.
+If your Paradise Valley door isn't working right, don't let it get worse.
+Book Online with The Toolbox Pro to describe the problem.
+We'll diagnose it and fix it without the sales pitch.